UltraMessaging/mcs_demo/README.md

 * lbmmon.java - enhanced to understand SRS monitoring data.
 * umercv.c - enhanced to enable the use of a UM event queue.

+Note that the updates to lbmmon.java are now incorporated into the official UM release as of UM version 6.16.

 Finally, there is another demo under the sub-directory [json_print](json_print/) that uses a user-written plug-in instead of the "sqlite" database.